Free Crochet Shamrock Pattern

 Materials:

-• Yarn – Scheepjes Stone Washed (see here for similar color pack) in the following colors:
+- Yarn – Scheepjes Stone Washed (see here for multi-color pack) in the following colors:

 Red – “Red Jasper”